yenchunnnn/personal-website/content/authors/admin/_index.md

 #highlight_name: true
 ---

-Thanks for stopping by {{< icon name="face-laugh-beam" pack="far" >}}
+Thanks for stopping by. :blush:

-Coming from a background in social psychology and clinical psychology, I'm passionate about solving social problems through analytics.
-If you’re looking for someone to drive positive impact in our society with data, please feel free to contact me!
+Coming from a background in social and clinical psychology, I'm passionate about solving human problems through analytics.
+With previous experience in healthcare and academia.
+If you’re looking for someone to drive positive impact on our society, please feel free to contact me!

-Fun Fact: I've met people worldwide on six dating apps to learn about their stories and cultures.
+Fun Fact: I've met people worldwide on 6 dating apps to learn about their stories and cultures. :relieved:

 > Interests: Social Interaction {{< icon name="handshake-simple" pack="fas" >}} | Affective Science {{< icon name="brain" pack="fas" >}} | Data Analytics {{< icon name="chart-line" pack="fas" >}}